Pigs on Purpose

 Pigs on Purpose is the first studio album released by British post-punk band The Nightingales.
 It was released in 1982 through the Cherry Red record label and was distributed by Pinnacle.
 The album reached #15 in the UK Indie Chart.

 James Robert wrote that the album was "a summation of their live set", but "let down by a flat production that didn't do justice to the duelling guitar thrust".

-Stewart Lee in 2004 wrote in The Sunday Times that it "is the CD reissue of the year".
+Stewart Lee writing in the Sunday Times in 2004 declared the album's reappearance "the CD reissue of the year".